Accessibility in Social Media

 Not only would this confuse assistive technology users, but it could also be confusing to those whose devices or browsers do not support emojis.
 Without the emojis, the message would look like this:

 In this instance, the post does not completely convey the main idea.
-Similar to the previous tip, it is best to stick to using a few emojis at the end of the message.
+Similar to the previous tip, it is best to use only a few emojis at the end of the message.

 Good Example